mozilla/pkipolicy/rootstore/policy.md

-If Mozilla disables or removes a CA operator’s certificate(s) from Mozilla’s root store based on a CA operator’s actions (or failure to act) that are contrary to this policy, Mozilla will publicize that fact (for example, in newsgroups on the news.mozilla.org server, and on our websites) and MAY also alert relevant news or government organizations such as US-CERT.
+If Mozilla disables or removes a CA operator’s certificate(s) from Mozilla’s root store based on a CA operator’s actions (or failure to act) that are contrary to this policy, Mozilla will publicize that fact (for example, on the [Mozilla dev-security-policy list][MDSP], and on our websites) and MAY also alert relevant news or government organizations such as US-CERT.

 ### 7.4 Root CA Lifecycles ###